OTarique/cloud_resume_website/README.md

 I did not develop the frontend of the website but rather used this rather simple and elegant [template](https://tympanus.net/codrops/2018/01/12/freebie-scribbler-website-template-html-sketch/) and modified certain parts of it to my liking.

 Any website template can work but the cloud resume website is to serve as a condensed form of my full resume.
-Hence I prefered a short and simple website to showcase my skills and hope it wil
+Hence I prefered a short and simple website to showcase my important skills and experiences.

 ## 2. Website deployment